erikthalen/glorybook-plugin/README.md

 ## Example

-This setup in your contentful content model:
+This setup in the contentful content model:
 ![Screenshot of contentful UI](https://i.ibb.co/kMWqPhf/contentful-screen.jpg)

 Will output this in storybook: